ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

         this.amount = 20;
     }
 }
-a.increase(); // "this" variable is referring to variable a b.increase(); // "this" variable is referring to variable b
+a.increase(); // During the execution of a.increase(), the value of "this" variable will be a b.increase(); // During the execution of b.increase(), the value of "this" variable will be b
 ```

 With this new information, we can reimplement our code from before to fix the bug.